Publications:

 Land Concentration and Long-Run Development in the Frontier United States

-Revise & Resubmit: American Economic Journal: Applied
+Conditionally Accepted: American Economic Journal: Applied

 Abstract: I study the long-run economic effects of land concentration on the American frontier.
 Using quasi-random variation in initial land allocations from a checkerboard formula, I analyze a database of property assessments covering over 380,000 square miles and find that historical concentration reduced modern land values by 4.5%, fixed capital by 23%, and population by 9.1%.
 These effects are 23%-64% the size of their historical equivalents, indicating significant rates of both persistence and convergence in the last 150 years.
 Data from archival surveys reveal that initial land concentration increased landowners' reliance on tenant farmers for over a century, and counties with high rates of share tenancy experienced the largest negative effects on land value.
 These findings suggest that share tenancy's contracting inefficiencies discouraged large-scale owners from land investment, with long-term economic consequences.